This is my story.

 I have documented my whole trip on video and you can still see those on this website.

-With my mission, I aimed to raise awareness for sustainable mobility.
-I engaged with various ministers, sheikhs, mayors, ambassadors, companies and even a royal family.
+With my mission, I aimed to accelerate the transition to a low-carbon future.
+I engaged with ministers, sheikhs, mayors, ambassadors, companies and even a royal family who wanted to meet me because they were interested in my message.

 See all media